-Relationship with PhotoMedex, Inc.:
+Note 2 Relationship with PhotoMedex, Inc.:

 The Division businesses were managed and operated in the normal course of business with other affiliates of PhotoMedex, Inc. Accordingly certain shared costs were allocated to the Division and reflected as expenses in the standalone combined financial statements.
-Management of PhotoMedex considered the allocation methodologies used to be reasonable and appropriate reflections of the historical PhotoMedex expenses attributable to the Division for purposes of the standalone combined financial statements of the Division; however, the expenses reflected in the combined financial statements may not be indicative of the actual expenses that would be have been incurred during the periods presented if the Division had operated as a separate, standalone entity.
+Management of PhotoMedex considered the allocation methodologies used to be reasonable and appropriate reflections of the historical PhotoMedex expenses attributable to the Division for purposes of the standalone combined financial statements may not be indicative of the actual expenses that would be have been incurred during the periods presented if the Division had operated as a separate, standalone entity.
 In addition, the expenses reflected in the combined financial statements may not be indicative of related expenses that will be incurred in the future.